 The Pros and Cons of using Java?

 Java is one of the most universally used programming languages in the world.
 It is general-purpose, meaning the code written in Java can be used across a variety of application domains.
-This differs from domain-specific programming languages that are targeted towards applications of a particular domain such as database query language, e.g. SQL.
+This differs from domain-specific programming languages that are targeted to towards applications of a particular domain such as database query language, e.g. SQL.
 Java was developed by Sun Microsystems, now Oracle Corporation as an advanced alternative for the C++ language that was user-friendly, portable, and pre-programmed with automated memory management.
 It uses the Write Once Run Anywhere (WORA) principle i.e. once compiled, a Java code can run on all devices supporting Java application without the need for recompilation.
 Java offers developers an integrated system consisting of everything they need to create programs which include:

 Java Development Kit (JDK) – As the name suggests, the toolkit offers resources to developers for adding features to a Java application.
 It was released by Oracle for Java developers working on Solaris, Linux, macOS, and Windows.
 It is an open-source, i.e. free software.